 Your critical path method template should outline all the information you need in order to determine a project's critical path.
 This includes:

 A list of all deliverables and sub-deliverables: Everything you need to complete for a successful project, similar to a work breakdown structure (WBS).
 In Asana, you can include these as tasks and sub-tasks.
+Our WBS template can serve as a starting point for you.

-Task dependencies: Tasks that either block, or are blocked by, other tasks.
+Task dependencies: Tasks that either block or are blocked by other tasks.

 Task duration: An estimate of how long each deliverable will take based on previous experience, past projects, or industry standards.